 Patty chose these texts:

-For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.
-For in this we groan, earnestly desiring to be clothed upon with our house which is from heaven: if so be that being clothed we shall not be found naked.
-For we that are in this tabernacle do groan, being burdened: not for that we would be unclothed, but clothed upon, that mortality might be swallowed up of life.
-Now he that hath wrought us for the selfsame thing is God, who also hath given unto us the earnest of the Spirit.
-Therefore we are always confident, knowing that, whilst we are at home in the body, we are absent from the Lord: (for we walk by faith, not by sight:) we are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.
-(2 Corinthians 5:1-8)
+For we know that if the tent that is our earthly home is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
+For in this tent we groan, longing to put on our heavenly dwelling, if indeed by putting it on we may not be found naked.
+For while we are still in this tent, we groan, being burdened—not that we would be unclothed, but that we would be further clothed, so that what is mortal may be swallowed up by life.
+He who has prepared us for this very thing is God, who has given us the Spirit as a guarantee.
+So we are always of good courage.
+We know that while we are at home in the body we are away from the Lord, for we walk by faith, not by sight.
+Yes, we are of good courage, and we would rather be away from the body and at home with the Lord.
+(2 Corinthians 5:1–8)

 The Comfort of Knowing Christians Suffer

 The first thing that God says to help us is that the people of Christ suffer terribly at times.

 We were so utterly burdened beyond our strength that we despaired of life itself.
 (2 Corinthians 1:8)

 The main statement here is “we were so utterly burdened” or pressed.
 The word is of a weight pressing down, like a car rolling over on you or a beam from a collapsed building that is smothering you.